tanvir-git/odoo-documentation/content/applications/productivity/iot/config/connect.rst

    :align: center
    :alt: The Internet of Things (IoT) app on the Odoo database.

-Next, after the *IoT app* is installed, navigate to :menuselection:`IoT app --> IoT Boxes`, and then click on the :guilabel:`Connect` button located in the upper-left corner of the :menuselection:`IoT Boxes` dashboard.
+Next, after the *IoT* app is installed, navigate to :menuselection:`IoT app --> IoT Boxes`, and then click on the :guilabel:`Connect` button located in the upper-left corner of the :guilabel:`IoT Boxes` dashboard.

 .. image:: connect/connect-iot.png